stella3d/OscCore/README.md

 #### For incoming messages

+##### The easy way

 Add a `OscReceiver` component to a GameObject somewhere.

+Then add some message handler components like `Osc Float Message Handler` to that object or any of its children, specify an address, and hook up the UnityEvent you see in the handler.
+Message handler components exist for the most common types.

+Message handling components will automatically find references to an `OscReceiver` in its parent heirarchy and use that if the reference is not explicitly specified.

+You can see a hooked up example in the `Editor/Scenes/MessageReceiverExample` scene, "Osc Input" object.

+###### Under the hood

-The `OscServer` instance attached to the component is what will actually handle incoming messages - the component is just a wrapper.
+The `OscServer` instance attached to the receiver component is what will actually handle incoming messages - the component is just a wrapper.
+You can use `OscServer` directly in your own scripts.
+It implements IDisposable - just dispose it to close the underlying socket.

 The server must have its `Update()` method ticked to handle main thread queued callbacks. `OscReceiver`handles this for you.

-`OscServer` implements IDisposable - just dispose it to close the underlying socket.

 ##### Adding address handlers

-There are several different kinds of method that can be registered with a server.
+There are several different kinds of method that can be registered with a server via script.

 ###### Single method